 At 12 - 24 months, your child still needs your protection, and child-proofing is still a must.

 From 12 - 24 months, your child will begin to explore places that used to be out of reach.
-He will love to climb and will quickly learn how to open doors, drawers and even bottles.
-Your curious child might get himself into some trouble and hurt himself badly.
+Your child will love to climb and will quickly learn how to open doors, drawers and even bottles.
+Your curious child might get into some trouble and hurt themselves badly.
 If you plan to have your child cared for by a relative or a babysitter, you have to ensure that the caregiver follows your instructions as closely as possible.
 Here are some measures and precautions you should take to ensure your child’s safety.

 You may think that your child is safe here but you still need to ensure that child-proofing details are in place.